tyler71/groupby/Readme.md

 ->
 -> foo/foo2_1080p.mkv
 ```
-If capture groups are part of the expression, only the captured groups are returned

 Below, the string must have a `.` followed by 2-4 alphanumeric characters and end the string,
 but it will only return a result of the 2-4 alphanumeric characters